andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 ## Introduction

 This article describes a list of powerful methods to implement a Kiosk Mode in Android.
-A Kiosk Mode is useful if you develop an app and want prevent any other applications to run.
-For example, at [our startup](https://moodvise.com/) we needed a Kiosk Mode for an Android app that tracks the employee mood in companies.
-The tablets are placed at their exit doors and every employee has the opportunity to share his mood anonymously.
+A Kiosk Mode is useful if you develop an app and want prevent any other applications to run in the foreground.

 **A few things to consider**